 Also, keep in mind that photographers only want to share their best work, which are the curated images you see on social media and in their portfolio.
 Whether they are from real weddings or styled shoots, those images were chosen to show to you for a reason.
 When looking at galleries, take note of how they shoot the ceremony and reception as well.
 A good wedding photographer is flexible and able to capture any part of your wedding day, handle any lighting situation, and is also consistent in their editing across the board.

 5.)
-Get that contract signed and deposit in ASAP!
+Get that contract signed and retainer in ASAP!

 Most photographers will not hold your date and instead work on a first come, first serve basis.
 If you know you love a photographer and have connected with them and their work, don’t hesitate to book them for your wedding!
-On the other side of the coin, please let us know if you have decided to move on with another photographer.
+On the other hand, please let us know if you have decided to move on with another photographer.
 When you inquire with us and take the time to set up a phone consult, we invest time with you and are already envisioning how your wedding day will unfold.
-If you fall off the face of the earth and don’t get back to us, it is more disappointing than getting a nice email saying you have chosen someone else.
+If you ghost us, it is more disappointing than getting a nice email saying you have chosen someone else.
 We get these emails all the time, and we move on!
 Just do the right thing and take the time to write a quick note to let them know what you have decided to do – whether it’s a photographer, videographer, DJ, or florist.
-We can then move on with no hard feelings and won’t feel bad about giving away your date to other inquiries.
+We can then move on with no hard feelings and won’t feel badly about giving away your date to other inquiries.

-I hope this has been helpful and insightful!
-I was recently a bride and know what you are going through!
-Finding your wedding vendors can be a daunting task and whether you choose to book me or another photographer, we all have one thing in common…we want what is best for our clients!
-With that being said, do your research, choose your style, educate yourself on the costs of hiring good wedding vendors, and make an informed decision.
+Finding your wedding vendors can be a daunting task and whether you choose to book me or another photographer, we all have one thing in common…we want what is best for our clients! ith that being said, do your research, choose your style, educate yourself on the costs of hiring good wedding vendors, and make an informed decision.
 The saying “you get what you pay for” still rings true!
-Just remember to enjoy the planning process and know that your search began because two wonderful people decided to spend the rest of their lives together, which is a beautiful thing <3
+Just remember to enjoy the planning process and know that your search began because two wonderful people decided to spend the rest of their lives together, which is a beautiful thing.